jacobgil/jacobgil.github.io/_posts/2018-01-23-tensor-decompositions-deep-neural-networks.md

 Following the SVD example, we would want to somehow decompose the tensor into several smaller tensors.
 The convolutional layer would then be approximated by several smaller convolutional layers.

-We will use the two popular (well, at least in the world of Tensor algorithms) tensor decompositions: CP decomposition and the Tucker decomposition (also called higher-order SVD) for this.
+For this we will use the two popular (well, at least in the world of Tensor algorithms) tensor decompositions: the CP decomposition and the Tucker decomposition (also called higher-order SVD and many other names).

 # CP Decomposition on convolutional layers